 PEMT: Variants in PEMT increase the need for dietary choline and betaine.
 Low choline intake decreases the ability of the body to detoxify carcinogens.
 One study found that a higher choline intake was associated with decreased breast cancer risk and a very low choline intake disrupted BRCA1 function.

-CYP2R1 and VDR: Variants in both CYP2R1 and VDR increase the need for vitamin D. VDR is the vitamin D receptor and is found in the breast tissue.
-Research has shown women with the highest quantile of circulating vitamin D was associated with a 45-50% decrease in breast cancer risk when compared with those women with the lowest quantile of vitamin D.
+CYP2R1: Variants in CYP2R1 increase the need for vitamin D. Research has shown women with the highest quantile of circulating vitamin D was associated with a 45-50% decrease in breast cancer risk when compared with those women with the lowest quantile of vitamin D.

 BRCA1 expression is also critical for mediating the biological impact of vitamin D3 in breast tumor cells, which means you have to support BRCA first before vitamin D can do its job.
 The optimal range appears to be between 35 and 50 ng/ml.
 Vitamin D can also inhibit the estrogen pathway and reduce the expression of the aromatase gene, a gene encoding an enzyme that converts androgens to estrogens.